fan2/mkdocs/docs/blog/posts/c/c-memory-model.md

 <!-- more -->

 This access to objects via pointers is still an abstraction, because seen from C, no distinction of the “real” location of an object is made.
-It could reside in your computer’s RAM or on a disk file, or correspond to an IO port of a temperature sensor on the moon; you shouldn’t care.
+It could reside in your computer's RAM or on a disk file, or correspond to an IO port of a temperature sensor on the moon; you shouldn't care.
 C is supposed to do the right thing, regardless.

 And indeed, on modern operating systems, all you get via pointers is something called *virtual memory*, basically a fiction that maps the *address space* of your process to physical memory addresses of your machine.

 The only thing C must care about is the *type* of the object a pointer addresses.
 Each pointer type is derived from another type, its base type, and each such derived type is a distinct new type.

 Figure 12.1 The different levels of the value-memory model for an `int32_t`.
-Example of a platform that maps this type to a 32-bit signed int that has two’s complement sign representation and little-endian object representation.
+Example of a platform that maps this type to a 32-bit signed int that has two's complement sign representation and little-endian object representation.

 <figure markdown="span">
     ![int32_t-representation](./images/int32_t-representation.png)